September 27, 2017 --

 I don’t remember his response, other than it wasn’t convincing.
 I fear the real answer is that his editors know which stories get the web clicks.

-The facts were as I expected.
-State officials from the WEC and the Wisconsin Division of Enterprise Technology (DET) explained their system of continuous defense against hackers’ efforts.
-Millions of efforts to get into the system are detected every week, from anonymous Internet addresses all over the world.
-All unrecognized addresses are locked out.
-A continuous electronic record is kept of any changes to the system, so that any unauthorized changes will be promptly noticed and reversed.
-Daily backups and detailed plans are in place so that if some malicious code ever causes the system suddenly to garble or erase our voter registrations on election morning, a correct version can be quickly brought up.
+The facts that WEC shared were as I expected.
+State officials from the WEC and the Wisconsin Division of Enterprise Technology (DET) explained their system of continuous defense against hacking of our voter registration system (which is separate from the tabulation system, also known as the voting machines).
+Millions of efforts to get into the registration system are detected every week, from anonymous Internet addresses all over the world.
+Unrecognized addresses are locked out and if that fails, any unauthorized changes will be promptly noticed and reversed.
+If that fails, daily backups are made so that if some malicious code ever causes the system suddenly to garble or erase our voter registrations on election morning, a correct version can be quickly brought up.
+If that fails, paper backups are printed immediately before each Election Day.

 State officials were convincingly competent and straightforward.
 The story that later appeared in the paper made the federal officials, not the state ones, look like the Keystone Cops.

-The benefit in this whole silly dustup was that WEC and DET got a chance to explain the security of our voter registration system to the press—while the press was willing to listen.
+WEC and DET took the opportunity to explain the security of our voter registration system to the press—while the press was willing to listen.
 When officials are keeping us safe, reassuring the public is usually as easy and effective as just telling the truth.

 The officials’ explanation about our voter registration system confirmed my trusting assumptions about its security.